-As of 11 July 2019, the MSAs reported all 13 samples with a 'serious risk' in the European Commission Safety Gate tool.
+The MSAs reported all 13 samples with a 'serious risk' in the European Commission Safety Gate tool.
 Additionally, 2 out of the 3 samples with 'high risk' have led to rapid alert notifications from the respective MSAs.
 Although only 1 out of the 5 samples with 'medium risk' has led to a rapid alert notification, the remaining 4 samples were actually still notified due to serious environmental risks.